LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 sensitivity equations directly from the model and then we integrate them with a time integration method.
 This is the approach implemented in the SUNDIALS :ref:`CVODES <CVODES.Mathematics.ASA>` and :ref:`IDAS <IDAS.Mathematics.ASA>` packages.
-In the *discrete* approach, the model equations are discretized with the time integration method first, and then we derive the adjoints of the discretized equations.
+In the *discrete* approach, the model equations are discretized with the time integration method first, and then we derive the sensitivities of the discretized equations.
 It is understood that the continuous adjoint method can be problematic in the context of optimization problems because the continuous adjoint method provides an approximation to the gradient of a continuous cost function while the optimizer is expecting the gradient of the